abingdonpta/abingdonpta/content/docs/budget/_index.md

 ### 🍲 Food Pantry

-The PTA intends to operate a food pantry with donated funds this year.
+The PTA intends to operate a food/snack pantry with donated funds this year.

 ### ☕ Coffee Events